A quick but comprehensive list of the best coffee stocks to buy in 2021

 Market Value: $49.64 Billion

-As is obvious from the name, this is the company that sells the famed Dr. Pepper cherry sodas that we know and loves.
-The company we know today is a result of an acquisition by the Keurig Green Mountain of the Dr. Pepper Snapple Group in 2018.
-Since then, the corporation has been doing quite well in the beverages industry -- providing juices, sodas, and even coffee to Americans and the world.
+Coming in #1 in our coffee stocks list, this is the company that sells the famed Dr. Pepper cherry sodas that we know and loves.
+The company we know today is a result of an acquisition by Keurig Green Mountain of the Dr. Pepper Snapple Group in 2018.
+Since then, Keurig Dr. Pepper has been doing quite well in the beverages industry -- providing juices, sodas, and even coffee to Americans and the world.

 Their coffee sales in particular have seen great improvement in 2021 -- attributed to the fact that many people have been making coffee at home.
 The superstar of their products is their namesake machines and coffee packets which provide their people with cafe-quality coffee quickly and in the convenience of their own home.

 With a history of coffee roasting that began in the 1980s in Vermont, the company has had a steady trajectory upward and has recently just rebounded from the market crash of March 2020.
-Income investors also enjoy the continuation of a quarterly dividend and a dividend yield of 2.13%.
+Income investors also enjoy the continuation of a quarterly dividend and a dividend yield of 2.13%, so we'd say that investing in them would be a wise idea.

 2. Starbucks Corp.
 (NASDAQ: SBUX)